Knit with Aabhar – Smocking Stitch Pattern

 We love seeing your finished projects!
 Share any project that you make using this free knitting pattern of Smocking Stitch on Instagram, and be sure to tag us @aabharcreations or #aabharcreations.
 Or if you’re on Facebook, then visit our page, AabharCreations, and share a pic.
 We would absolutely love to see your work!

-Check out other easy to learn ‘Textured‘ knitting patterns:
+Check out other easy-to-learn ‘Textured‘ knitting patterns: